campaign-layer/origin-sdk/README.md

 The `CampProvider` component requires a `clientId` prop to be passed in order link the users to your app.
 It can also take the following optional props:

-- `wcProjectId` - `string` - The WalletConnect project ID to use for authentication.
-Allows the users to authenticate via WalletConnect.
 - `redirectUri` - `string | object` - Either a string that will be used as the redirect URI for all socials, or an object with the following optional properties: `twitter`, `discord`, `spotify`.
 This is used to redirect the user to different pages after they have completed the OAuth flow for a social.

 ```jsx